History of early modern period domes: Polish–Lithuanian Commonwealth

 The spread of the Renaissance style dome outside of Italy began with central Europe.
 Although there was often a stylistic delay of a century or two, Poland has a number of important examples, such as the Polish Sigismund's Chapel in Kraków (1517–1533).
+It was built by Bartolommeo Berrecci and the domed chapel was imitated in the centralized domed chapels of nobles and clergymen for more than a century.
+An example is the Myszkowski Chapel.

 As elements likely associated with Roman Catholic church buildings at this time, the use of domed transepts outside Italy may indicate partiality towards Roman Catholicism over Protestantism.
 Examples include a church in Dąbrowa Zielona (1554), a Jesuit church in Nieśwież (1586–1599), and a Jesuit church in Kraków.
 Early examples in Gdańsk, such as the tower of the town hall (1561) and the tower of the church of St. Catherine (1634), show Dutch and possibly Russian influence.

-In Poland, Orthodox and Greek Catholic churches maintained the forms developed during the Middle Ages, such as Greek cross plans or longitudinal plans in three parts with each part covered by a dome, but with updated styling.
+In the eastern parts of the Commonwealth, Orthodox and Greek Catholic churches maintained the forms developed during the Middle Ages, such as Greek cross plans or longitudinal plans in three parts with each part covered by a dome, but with updated styling.
 Examples include the Walachian church of Paulo Dominici (1591-1629), the Church of St. Onufry in Husiatyn (c.
 1600), and the Chapel of the Three Saints (after 1671).

+Kingdom of France

+Stereotomy, custom cutting of stone voussoirs to form a vault, was first used in French non-ribbed domes at the Château de Bournazel (1545) and the Pendentif de Valence (1548); the technique would be rare in France until the seventeenth century.
+The dome of a chapel at Château d'Anet by Philibert de l'Orme, built from 1549 to 1552 as part of renovations for King Henry II's mistress, Diane of Poitiers, is regarded as a masterpiece of stereotomy and the architect published a theory of the technique in 1567.
+The dome consists of thirteen courses of stone voussoirs cut to form seven and a half courses of diamond coffers.
+The eighteen pairs of ribs between the coffers spiral in opposite directions to a lantern-covered oculus and shrink in size as they ascend, producing an illusion of greater height.
+The floor beneath the dome was also designed with a pattern corresponding to the coffers of the dome.